 We respect your privacy.
 Unsubscribe at any time.

-Making your own mini greenhouse isn’t difficult and can be accomplished with recycled materials.
+Making mini greenhouses isn’t difficult and can be accomplished with recycled materials.
 Save deli containers or ask friends and neighbors to save them for you.
-Containers from cakes, pastry or party platters work best, as they typically contain a large dome.
+Containers from cakes, pastry, or party platters work best, as they typically contain a large dome.
 Small sandwich containers or those from some fast-food restaurants work, too.

 Mini greenhouses speed germination and make keeping the soil moist a bit easier.
 Check the soil often and spray lightly if the soil begins to dry.
 If excessive moisture builds up, or you notice signs of green mold on the soil, open the cover for several hours.
 This allows moisture to escape and improves aeration.